 You will then start to get a view to the beach, and will have another couple of hills to go up and down.

-Walk to Talland
+Walk to Talland Bay

 You then undulate some more, before a short uphill to the pointy rocks, which makes a lovely viewpoint rest area.
 On my walk back from Polperro to Looe, I took a break at this spot.
-The problem is, it’s quite an obvious good rest spot, and the my peace was disrupted very suddenly by the sound of children, as a family plonked themselves next to me.
+The problem is, it’s quite an obvious good rest spot, and my peace was disrupted very suddenly by the sound of children, as a family plonked themselves next to me.
 That cut my break short.

 After the pointy rocks, there are some more steps (going down) and more undulations, as you make your way around the side of this hill and through the yellow plants, which I have learnt today is called gorse.
 I see a lot of this yellow stuff out in Cornwall and Devon, and have always wondered what it’s called.

-The first sign of Talland will be a white coloured house on the side of the hill in the distance, and then, as you get around the hill, you will see down into the bay.
+The first sign of Talland Bay will be a white coloured house on the side of the hill in the distance, and then, as you get around the hill, you will see down into the bay.

 Now make your way down to it.

-Walk to the end of the road and turn left, where you will walk by Talland Sand and the Beach cafe.
+Then walk to the end of the road and turn left, where you will walk by Talland Sand and the Beach cafe.

 At the corner past the cafe, turn left, and then it’s a very very steep but short uphill to the right, between the hedges.
 Part way up, look out for the opening and trail to the left.
 Along here, the trail levels out and you get a lovely view back down to Talland Bay, and the hills you came from on the other side.

-Walk to Polperro
+Walk from Talland Bay to Polperro

 I noticed a real change in the scenery as I neared Polperro.
 Everything was a lot more pretty and almost fairytale like.
 I would also say that for this section, you are mostly walking uphill with a few downs.
 Then you will hit the peak, after which, it’s downhill for the rest of the walk into Polperro.